jnozzi/cocoadev.com/markdown/OutlineViewInNSTable.md

 I'm afraid I haven't the slightest clue of what you're talking about.
 Can you describe it in some coherent manner, or provide a screenshot?

-An General/NSOutlineView is just an General/NSTableView (it's even a subclass, imagine that) with the *possibility* for disclosure triangles.
+An NSOutlineView is just an NSTableView (it's even a subclass, imagine that) with the *possibility* for disclosure triangles.
 You aren't forced to use them everywhere.
 How does this differ from what you want?

 ----

-Maybe he means something like General/TextBox?
+Maybe he means something like TextBox?
 Just guessing here.

 ----
 Thanks I will try to post a screenshot soon.. but as always a helpful forum!!
 ----

 I think what you're talking about is the default behavior.
-Do you think that an General/NSOutlineView is limited to only one level of disclosures?
+Do you think that an NSOutlineView is limited to only one level of disclosures?
 This is not true.
 At any level there may be children of a line.

 *And upon hearing this, the master became enlightened.*